The Fourth Alabama Painting by Don Troiani

 Assigned to the 2nd South Carolina Cavalry, Company H, when the cavalry battalion was reorganised on 22 August, 1862.

-HAMPTON LEGION SOUTH CAROLINA ARTILLERY
+HAMPTON LEGION Battalion ARTILLERY

-Company A Washington Artillery: CAPT.
-S D LEEFirst Lieutenant J F Hart commading the company until 24 July, 1861, as Captain S D Lee was assigned as aide-de-camp to Brigadier General P G T Beauregard.
+First Lieutenant J F Hart commading the company until 24 July, 1861, as Captain S D Lee was assigned as aide-de-camp to Brigadier General P G T Beauregard.
+The company was reorganised in July 1862, as an independent company of horse artillery, under the command of Captain J F Hart. - Company B German Artillery: CAPT.
+W K BACHMAN

 Source